-Watercolour paintings are seen as a good choice when it comes to buying original art, for those whose budgets do not stretch to oil paintings and if you are keen to purchase work by a particular artist.
+Watercolour paintings are seen as a good choice when it comes to buying original art.
+The medium offers many benefits and many people prefer the aesthetic to other forms of art, regardless of the fact that they tend to be less expensive than other mediums.
+Some people prefer to buy watercolour paintings when their budget does not stretch to larger artworks such as oil paintings and also if they are keen to purchase work by a particular artist.

 They were originally used as a medium used for rapid sketches in preparation for an oil painting.
 Eventually they evolved into a very popular art form with artists and used to produce finished work, with a particular beauty in their unique crispness of line and sensitive, lucid transparent washes.

 Created in the opposite way to oil paintings, working from light to dark, they use the colour of the paper as their light.
 Watercolour is also fairly flexible medium in that it can be applied opaquely or in watery washes that dry quickly.